Considerations Before Buying New Construction

 Picking Your Location

 You are likely to have many things that influence your choice of location.
-Perhaps you want to be near friends or family, maybe your journey to work is an important consideration, or you are looking to live in a certain school district.
+Perhaps you want to be near friends or family, maybe your journey to work is an important consideration, or you are looking to live in a particular school district.

 And when you do find a home in a neighborhood you like, think about how close it is to busy roads or possible sources of activity.
 If you want a home in a peaceful setting, make sure it's not on a flight path or near a stadium.